FicheeSS/LyricsFetcher/README.md

 # LyricsFetcher
-This scrpit is made to find any lyrics with any provided artist and song name.
+This scrpit is made to find any lyrics with any supported music file.

 # How to